Rhoban/onshape-to-robot/docs/source/exporter_mujoco.rst

         // General import options (see config.json documentation)
         // ...

-        // Whether the collisions should be used in visual as well (default: false) "draw_collisions": true,
-        // Use only pure shapes (when available) for collisions "collisions_no_mesh": true,
         // Additional XML file to be included in the URDF (default: "") "additional_xml": "my_custom_file.xml",